Can everyone who visits your website use it to its full capacity? That’s probably not a question you ask too often.

-- Rehabilitation Act: This act “prohibits discrimination on the basis of disability in programs conducted by Federal agencies, in programs receiving Federal financial assistance, in Federal employment, and in the employment practices of Federal contractors.2” Section 508, a recently updated amendment to the original act, deals specifically with electronic and information technology, such as websites and electronic documents.
+- Rehabilitation Act: This act “prohibits discrimination on the basis of disability in programs conducted by Federal agencies, in programs receiving Federal financial assistance, in Federal employment, and in the employment practices of Federal contractors.²” Section 508, an amendment to the original act, deals specifically with electronic and information technology, such as websites and electronic documents.

-Local governments that don’t meet these legal obligations risk complaints, civil lawsuits, loss of federal funding and intervention from the Department of Justice (DOJ).
-According to adPharos, a marketing agency based in Atlanta, at least 142 local governments in the United States have been sued due to website accessibility issues since 20113.
+Local governments that don’t meet these legal obligations risk complaints, civil lawsuits, loss of federal funding, and intervention from the Department of Justice (DOJ).
+According to The Orlando Sentinel, nearly 2,000 lawsuits were filed in federal courts alleging accessibility issues for the disabled.³

 How can you make your website compliant and do a better job of serving citizens with disabilities?
 The answer lies in the Web Content Accessibility Guidelines (WCAG).

 WCAG was developed by the World Wide Web Consortium (W3C), a global network of accessibility experts whose goal is to make the internet inclusive for everyone.
 WCAG 2.0, released in 2008, is the world’s most commonly accepted technical requirements for web accessibility.
 It has 12 guidelines, divided into four categories: Perceivable, Operable, Understandable and Robust.
 The guidelines have three levels of accessibility: A (basic), AA (addresses most major issues) and AAA (highest).